 Muirhead Red Squirrel Sanctuary, Dundee

-Scottish Natural Heritage (SNH) asked us if we’d be prepared to talk about “our” squirrels to one of their researchers, as the Dundee Red Squirrel Project had identified us as “red squirrel enthusiasts”!
+Scottish Natural Heritage (SNH) asked us to talk about Red Squirrels to one of their researchers, as the Dundee Red Squirrel Project had identified our sanctuary as an area frequented by the local Red Squirrel population.

 STV news crew with Ken Neil of DRSP